When you start a taste bud discovery of what can become fascinating dishes for a modernized American palate, the world is a diversified place.

 I meant no offense to readers who eat this food regularly this list is just for fun because after all, food is food.

-What we may think as delicacy might be a disaster to our primate counterparts.
+What we may think of as delicacy might be a disaster to our primate counterparts.

 As we all can understand that before the grocery store concept or domestication of animals, prehistoric humans had to either farm or hunt their favorite foods.

-As the scarcity of the animals increased, the prehistoric dishes diversified and integrated into the culture.
+As the scarcity of animals increased, prehistoric dishes diversified and integrated into the culture.

 Some cultures changed with time, while some cultures preferred to stay with their traditional “tasty cuisine.”